wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-medical-device-sales-representative-fremont-tust6tcfbr.md

   like San Jose, Oakland, and Palo Alto, our client is offering an exciting opportunity for a dynamic Medical Device Sales Representative.
-This role offers a chance to make a significant impact in the healthcare industry by selling top-notch medical devices and equipment to hospitals, clinics, and healthcare providers.
+This role offers a chance to make a significant impact in the healthcare industry by selling topnotch medical devices and equipment to hospitals, clinics, and healthcare providers.
 If you have a knack for navigating complex healthcare sales cycles and a deep understanding of hospital ...
 location: 'Fremont, CA'